miroslavpejic85/mirotalk-docs/docs/index.md

 ## Custom integration

-`Initial Setup:` Let's refine and organize the steps for integrating MiroTalk into existing platforms like `Perfex, PlayTube, Sngine, Wowonder`, or other web applications in a more polished manner.
+Refine and organize the steps for integrating MiroTalk into your existing application.
+Identify the specific module or page where you intend to integrate the video conferencing feature.
+This integration can be implemented into existing platforms such as `Perfex, PlayTube, Sngine, Wowonder`, or other web applications.

-`Define Integration Point:` In your existing application, identify where you want to integrate the video conferencing feature.
-This could be within a specific module or page.

 #### HTML Button: